Why it’s important to set financial goals

 #9 Financial goals can foster hope and confidence

 Have you ever been driven around by someone who doesn’t know where they’re going?
 Maybe your spouse took you to an appointment and insisted they could find the building and get you there on time.
-But, after 6 u-turns, you began to lose faith in their navigational skills.
+But, after five u-turns, you began to lose faith in their navigational skills.

 Having a map to guide you is one way to feel confident that you’ll get to your destination.
 You know the address and you have the directions to get there.
 It’s just a matter of following the map.

-Setting financial goals is like creating a map for your money management.
+Setting financial objectives is like creating a map for your money management.
 Once you determine where you want to end up, your goals act like landmarks along the way.
 With each one you reach, you know you’re going in the right direction and you’re closer to your destination.

 You’re confident and hopeful that your journey will be a success, as long as you keep moving forward.